Cressbrook Homestead: Heritage listing

 The place is important because of its aesthetic significance.

 Cressbrook has enormous aesthetic significance; the entire site has a picturesque quality resulting from the layering of various periods of building construction over 150 years and the siting of these buildings overlooking the Brisbane River.
 The chapel has significant architectural merit as a well designed example of Australian Arts and Crafts ecclesiastical architecture adapted for Queensland conditions.
 The quality of this building including materials, detailing, siting, composition of the external facades, fittings and furniture, is exceptional.

-The chapel, one of the first ecclesiastical buildings designed by Robin Dods in Queensland displays a high degree of creative achievement, in its employment of the Arts and Craft idiom of the turn of the century, in which Dods was well versed and innovative.
+The chapel is designed by Robin Dods in Queensland.

 The place has a strong or special association with a particular community or cultural group for social, cultural or spiritual reasons.

 Cressbrook has special associations with the Brisbane River Valley community as their first settled station and a place of employment for many hundreds of local residents and their families many of whom remain in the area.

 The place has a special association with the life or work of a particular person, group or organisation of importance in Queensland's history.

 The place is associated with the prominent McConnel family who still own Cressbrook and were instrumental in the development of the Valley and the town of Esk; also with Robin Dods who designed the chapel and extensions to the House.